marq24/emacberry.com/_docs/3200-liveshare.md

 With GPSLogger it's possible to frequently share your live location with others.
 Who is going to be able to access your location is totally up to you.
 The app does **not offer an additional backend-service** which is sharing your current location - all is happening from your device only.
-The sharing happens either simply by emailing or the app can frequently send your location to a custom URL (including support for [Home Assistant](https://www.home-assistant.io/)) in a given format.
+The sharing happens either simply by emailing or the app can frequently send your location to a custom URL in a given format (including support for [Home Assistant](https://www.home-assistant.io/)).
 Once the location has been sent to such a URL is beyond the control of the app - use this feature wisely.

 The _HappyPartner - HappyLife_ is an extension of the regular share-current-location functionality that was build into GPSLogger almost since the first day.
 Initially called _HappyWife - HappyLife_, the function has been renamed in 2022.